beyzaydogan/The-Maze-Game/README.md

 In this project, you must do all minimum criteria.
 In the end, your program must be work without any errors.

 Bonus:
-• Save and load high score information to/from disk

 • Each bonus has got different random values.
-• You can create cheat codes for the game.

 • You can create alternative control for car.
-• Car can jump over the wall but may lose the score.
-When car exit the maze, game is over and you need to show high score.